< Go to Infant Car Seats

 Bottom line: Nicer than the other Gracos, but not nice enough for the price

-The Graco SnugRide Click Connect 40 is the highest ranking Graco product in this review, but finished only about middle-of-the-pack of 15 seats we reviewed in terms of overall score.
+The Graco SnugRide Click Connect 40 is the highest ranking Graco product we tested but is still only average regarding overall score.
 It uses Graco's newer "Click Connect" technology to connect the seat to the base, which works with Click Connect compatible strollers.
-Even though Click Connect is a newer standard, it now enjoys broad support from stroller car-seat adapters, and we feel it is a better technology than the "Classic Connect" style it replaces.
-Graco has indicated they will stop supporting Classic Connect in the future, but today continues to sell products that work with both the older and newer technologies.
-The 40 not only works for heavier children than the other Graco seats, but it seat seems to be an upgrade in all ways from padding to features.
-It had the best overall score in our crash test result analysis, delivering a significantly higher margin of protection and exceeding Federal safety standards by a wide margin.
-Unfortunately, the upgrades and improved design, including a nice non-rethread height adjustment, isn't enough to give this seat the points it needs to break into the top half of products.
+This seat has one of the best overall scores in our crash test result analysis, delivering a significantly higher margin of protection and exceeding Federal safety standards by a wide margin.
+Unfortunately, the upgrades and improved design from cheaper Graco options, including a nice non-rethread height adjustment, aren't enough to give this seat the points it needs to break into the top half of products.
 If you simply must have a Graco seat, then this is your best bet, but we think there are better options available from other manufacturers that have similar price points.

 This chart shows a comparison of the overall scores for all the infant car seats we tested in this review.
 The Graco SnugRide Click Connect 40 is shown in blue.